AndPan96/robust-decision-systems-under-messy-tabular-data/README.md

 This step is separated from ELT transformation because it relies on a specific instance of training data, to be consistent with the current model at use, rather than on raw data updates. \
 During training, a new preprocessor for the current training data gets created. \
 Once a model gets deployed, such preprocessor gets saved too. \
-At inference, the same preprocessor gets loaded. \
+At inference, the same preprocessor gets loaded.

+### Preprocessor Algorithm
 The defined preprocess procedure, receives the training set, without SK_ID_CURR and TARGET columns, and returns both the trained preprocessor and the processed training data. \
 To handle NaN or Null values, FEATURE_SCHEMA divides features into "mean", "zero" and "binary", to specify whether to perform imputation on the column mean, padding to 0 or to add an "UNKNOWN" label for values not in {0, 1}. \
 Both "mean" and "zero" features get then scaled, while "binary" 3 ({0,1,UNKNOWN}) features get one-hot encoded.